ev0clu/pdf-ai-saas/README.md

 - Intuitive Drag n&apos; Drop Uploads
 - PDF Viewer to see the uploaded PDF document
 - 100% written in TypeScript
-- OpeanAI text embedding model has been used
+- OpeanAI text embedding model has been used to embedding the pdf file and gpt-4o to chat with the document
 - LangChain use to integrate LLM into the app
 - Pinecone Vector Database has been used to store embeds data into vector space
 - MongoDB NoSQL Database has been used to store user, document and chat informations